mkhmik004/mkhmik004/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=mkhmik004)](https://github.com/anuraghazra/github-readme-stats)

 <h3>#Relavant Education#</h3>
-currently persuing the following Harvard CS50 professional certificate:
+currently persuing the following Harvard CS50 professional certificate:<br>
-1. Introduction to computer science
+1. Introduction to computer science<br>
-2. Programing with python
+2. Programing with python<br>
-3. Web Programming with Python & javaScript
+3. Web Programming with Python & javaScript<br>
-4. Introduction to Artificial Intelligance with Python
+4. Introduction to Artificial Intelligance with Python<br>
-5. Mobile App Development with React
+5. Mobile App Development with React<br>

 <h3>#👨🏾‍💻 career journey#</h3>
 <p>I'm a self taught <em>Software Developer</em> with a unique background.
 Originally, I studied <em>Economics and Finance</em> at <em>the University of Cape Town</em>.
 However, my true passion lies in the tech world, and I've dedicated myself to this new career path.</P><P>Despite the challenges of changing fields, I've worked hard and persevered.Now, I'm able to combine my insights from my <em>Bachelor of commerce degree</em> with my tech skills gained from <em>Havard's extension school</em> to tackle complex problems.</p><p>I firmly believe that limitations are actually opportunities waiting to be discovered.
 My journey is proof that determination can overcome any obstacle.
 I'm eager to connect with like-minded individuals and collaborate on innovative projects in the software development realm.
 Let's work together and bring creative solutions to life!</p>